-Sterling reels on deepening Brexit crisis; yen gains
+Sterling gripped by Brexit crisis; yen enjoys safety bid

-SINGAPORE (Reuters) - Investors in the British pound remained on edge in early Asian trade on Friday after the currency suffered a tumultuous slide overnight on fears the country could crash out of the European Union without a divorce deal.
+SINGAPORE (Reuters) - The British pound struggled to stay afloat in Asian trade on Friday having suffered a tumultuous slide overnight, as investors feared political turmoil in the country could see it crash out of the European Union without a divorce deal.

-Both the and the yen benefited from a deepening crisis for UK Prime Minister Theresa May after the resignation of key ministers from her government imperiled her Brexit plan.
+Both the dollar and the yen benefited from a deepening crisis for UK Prime Minister Theresa May after the resignation of key ministers from her government imperiled her Brexit plan.

+That left the sterling GBP= vulnerable to further losses.
+It was changing hands at $1.2792, barely holding steady after declining 1.7 percent on Thursday, its steepest percentage slide since Oct.
+11 2016.

+“Political troubles are never good for the currency but in the case of the UK, the pound could drop to 1.25 versus the dollar on the prospect of a no deal Brexit, leadership challenge and slower growth,” Kathy Lien, managing director of currency strategy at BK Asset Management said in a note.

 The resignations, including that of Brexit minister Dominic Raab, came hours after May had claimed backing for a draft divorce deal.
 The hostility from government and opposition lawmakers raised the risk that the deal would be rejected in parliament, and that Britain could leave the EU on March 29 without a safety net..

-That left the sterling GBP= vulnerable to further losses.
-It was changing hands at $1.2788, after declining 1.7 percent on Thursday, its steepest percentage decline since Oct.
-11 2016.
-It also lost around the same value against the yen the previous day.

-“Political troubles are never good for the currency but in the case of the UK, the pound could drop to 1.25 versus the dollar on the prospect of a no deal Brexit, leadership challenge and slower growth,” said Kathy Lien, managing director of currency strategy at BK Asset Management in a note.
+A snap Sky News poll yesterday showed 55 percent in favor of another referendum, while 54 percent supported no Brexit, 32 percent a hard Brexit and only 14 percent May’s deal.

+“A second referendum would likely result in clear vote to remain, a strongly positive outcome for GBP.
+With that in mind we think the upside tail has fattened more than the downside,” said Adam Cole, chief currency strategist at RBC in a note.

-The euro EUR= traded marginally higher at $1.1338.
+The euro EUR= tacked on 0.05 percent to trade at $1.1338.
 Investors were hopeful after reports out of Italy said that Italian Prime Minister Giuseppe Conte was looking to work with the EU over his government's 2019 budget, which has been rejected by Brussels.

-The single currency has gained over the last three trading sessions, but was up only 0.1 percent versus the dollar month to date, underscoring the strains from weakening economic momentum Europe, Italian budget woes and the Brexit uncertainty.
+The single currency has gained over the last three trading sessions, but was up only 0.1 percent versus the dollar month to date, underscoring the strains from weakening economic momentum in Europe, Italian budget woes and the Brexit uncertainty.

-The dollar index .DXY, a gauge of its value versus six major peers, traded at 96.96, up 0.04 percent on Friday.
-The dollar index hit a 16-month high of 97.69 at the start of the week.
+The dollar index .DXY, a gauge of its value versus six major peers, was up 0.05 percent at 96.97, not far off a 16-month high of 97.69 hit at the start of the week.

 Currency markets were also keeping an eye on the U.S.-Sino trade tensions as traders looked for concrete signs the economic powers were seeking to de-escalate their dispute.